Deer Permits and Tags

 • $52.50 Nonresident Antlerless White-tailed Deer permit (any white-tailed deer without a visible antler)

-• White-tailed Antlerless Deer permit (any white-tailed deer without a visible antler protruding from the skull) Available August 5 - Dec.
+• White-tailed Antlerless Deer permit (any white-tailed deer without a visible antler protruding from the skull) Available at vendor locations or online August 5 - Dec.
 31

 Hunters may purchase up to 10 Whitetail Antlerless-Only (WAO) Permits and use them as follows: